Breakthrough

 Payment

-Breakthrough artists will be paid £6,000 to fund their time and costs to develop their commission and attend the four support and development sessions.
-They’ll also receive a further budget of £1,500 for six sessions with an industry mentor.
+The Breakthrough artist will be paid £6,000 to fund their time and costs to develop their commission and attend the four support and development sessions.
+They’ll also receive a further budget of £1,500 to pay for six sessions with an industry mentor of their choice.

 More information

-If you want to hear more about this opportunity, we are hosting a drop-in to discuss the project with Artistic Director Jamie Hale on DATE 2025.
-Book your space for the drop-in here.
+If you want to hear more about this opportunity, we are hosting a drop-in to discuss the project with Artistic Director Jamie Hale on Wednesday 23 April 2025, 2pm – 4pm.

-Please also read our FAQs below, which contain more information about the programme and what we’re looking for.
+Please also read our FAQs, which contain more information about the programme and what we’re looking for.

 Apply to become a Breakthrough artist

-To apply, please fill in the below forms by 5pm on DATE 2025:
+To apply, please fill in the below forms by 5pm on Sunday 11 May 2025:

 You can also submit an audio or video file in spoken English or BSL (7 minutes max), or download and send the questions as a Word document to team@cripticarts.org.
 Please find the Word versions of these forms below: